MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/api-based-secret-service-auth.md

   After you've completed testing and are ready to submit your app manifest to the Partner Center for the Teams Store, you'll need to switch the target tenant setting to **Any tenant**.
 This change allows your API secret registration to be used across various tenants once your app is available in the Teams Store.

 * **Teams app ID**: As you develop your app within your Microsoft 365 tenant and start to test it as a custom app built for your org (LOB) or custom app, you must set the API key registration with the Teams app ID as **Any Teams app**.
-This configuration allows the key to be used with any Teams app uploaded as a custom app and apps built for your org (LOB app) to generate IDs after they're uploaded, and you won't have the app's ID at this stage.
+This configuration allows the key to be used with any Teams app uploaded as a custom app and custom apps built for your org (LOB apps) to generate IDs after they're uploaded.
+You won't have the app's ID at this stage.

   Your key's security is still maintained through the **Home Tenant** and **Base URL**.
 When you're ready to release your app to the world, you need to change the Teams app ID setting to **Existing Teams app** and enter your Teams app ID.
 Finally, submit your app manifest to the Partner Center for inclusion in the Teams Store.
 Your API secret registration is now tied to your specific Teams app and can't be used with others.